divine-ray/Servilia/WIP or Projects/Workpieces/Waterrot.md

 It is not cold and not dry: growth for plagues and infections.
 Those who dared touch the rot or came near…
 	The bodies were never found.
-		Rumour has it that they turned into the rot.
+		Some say that they turned into the rot.